sqz-xy/gad-sdk/docs_sphinx/longform/example-static-aiding.rst

 data for users when working with the different data types.

-When initialising an instance of any `Gad` class, it is necessary to assign it a unique stream ID.
+When initialising an instance of any `Gad` class, it is necessary to assign it a unique stream Id.
 These can take values in the range 128-254, and each one must be unique.
+See :ref:`streamiddefinition` for more details on stream Ids.

 This particular position data is set in the WGS84 coordinate frame, using Latitude, Longitude, Altitude.
 The default values here correspond to the OxTS